Ivy Mar 20, 2021 No Comments

 Subhajit describes his tips for interviewing someone as he would look for someone who has business problem skills.
 Problem-solving skills are something that is important to know about.
 It is not necessary that the questions should be related to analytics, but it should be more towards the involvement of his daily activities.
 The idea here is to get into his mind and understand how he thinks, approaches, and operates.
 Apart from that, one can also ask business world analytics questions also.

 Honesty is the best policy.
-Subhajit asks the aspirants to be honest to the interviewers and themselves.
+Subhajit asks the aspirants to be honest with the interviewers and themselves.
 It is important to know why one wants to get into this field.
 A solid industry experience helps to get talking points relevant to data science and then one can start talking about the projects as well.
 Communication is the key.
 English speaking skills should be better than average, and it would help in influencing the interviewers.
 Anybody can build a model; however, it is important to tell a story and sell it to the client.
 Being a storyteller about your passion, project, and life as a whole is as important as the usage of technical jargon.

 Watch our expert on Data Science Opportunities in 2021 here.

 Sincerity is the key.
 Focusing on the projects is especially important and should be taken seriously.
-Practicing something that is going to be a different domain will take you through the most difficult questions of the interviewer.
+Practising something that is going to be a different domain will take you through the most difficult questions of the interviewer.
 Now, Ivy is focusing more on projects.
 Ivy creates a lot of avenues where students can participate in hackathons, internship programs, module wise projects.
 A concept of research projects is gaining a lot of attention where the students involve themselves in finding the problem statement and solving it on their own.
 They also create a presentation and video of it as well.
 This gives them a lot of confidence and tremendous value to their profile to foray into a career in data science.

 Ivy Professional School ranks among the top data science and analytics course institutes since 2008, has always been an organization that has focused on the betterment of its students.
 With the help of faculties who are industry experts having 10+ years of industry experience, it aims to provide specific learning experiences that all the large organizations are looking for in their prospective data science/analytics candidates.
 These instructors not only provide technical knowledge but also provide a great deal of understanding from their experience in various industries.
 Come shape your career in data science with Ivy Professional School.